PrimeTimeTran/next-blog/data/blog/overthewire-bandit.md

 fGrHPx402xGC7U7rXKDaxiWFTOiF0ENq
 ```

+Echo the password to this level to port 30000 using `nc`

 ```sh
 echo "fGrHPx402xGC7U7rXKDaxiWFTOiF0ENq" | nc localhost 30000
 ```

 ## 15 - Use OpenSSL to connect

+The password for the next level can be retrieved by submitting the password of the
+current level to port 30001 on localhost using SSL encryption.

+Helpful note: Getting “HEARTBEATING” and “Read R BLOCK”?
+Use -ign_eof and read the
+“CONNECTED COMMANDS” section in the manpage.
+Next to ‘R’ and ‘Q’, the ‘B’ command
+also works in this version of that command…

 ```sh
 ssh bandit15@bandit.labs.overthewire.org -p 2220